Recursions, Trains, Trees, and Combinatorial Rod Set Algebra: Expandability and Scaling

-\begin{definition} Let $R$ be a rod set and $H$ a shape.
-Then $R$ is \emph{expandable} to $H$ when there is a finite expansion of $R$ to a rod set with shape $H$.
-Then $H$ is necessarily finite with cardinality $n$.
-Then we say that $R$ is \emph{$n$-expandable}. \end{definition}
+\begin{definition} If there is a finite expansion of rod set $R$ to a rod set with shape $H$ then $H$ is necessarily finite with cardinality $n$.
+Then we say that $R$ is \emph{$n$-expandable} and \emph{expands to} $H$. \end{definition}

 Note that any rod set expands trivially to its shape via the empty $Q$.